Visual Basic Software Strategies

 The Fundamentals for Code Maintainability

-Almost of all of this Website deals with the best practises for designing robust, efficient and maintainable systems.
+Almost of all of this Website deals with the best practises for designing robust, efficient and maintainable Applications.
 To be maintainable, the code must be:

 - Well Documented

 Here are some guidelines to achieve these aims:

 The choice of Software Development tools is an important factor in reducing the risk factor.

 Selecting Visual Basic, the best and most popular programming language for commerce, ensures that a replacement programmer can be found without problem.

 The logic of VB is simple and straight forward – essential factors for maintainability.

 By using the Visual Basic programming language, the programmer has a head start – it will lead to simpler logic and lower maintenance costs.

 Coding standards must be set at the outset and enforced.
 The aim is to make coding for the programmer (or a replacement) as easy as possible.